bsoo920/gatech-how-safe-is-your-car/README.md

-# Video Intro
+# Intro
+_"**How safe is your car**, especially when compared to other similar vehicles?"_ is the question that I wanted to answer by leading a team of 4 for a [Data & Visual Analytics graduate class](https://omscs.gatech.edu/cse-6242-data-visual-analytics) project at GeorgiaTech.
+I conceived and architected the project, and wrote the majority of the python code (see [commits](https://github.com/bsoo920/gatech-how-safe-is-your-car/commits/main)).

-Click for a 3-minute intro video:
+# 3-minute intro video
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/a0d3QQtqGzE/1.jpg)](https://www.youtube.com/watch?v=a0d3QQtqGzE)

 # Description